Eching, Freising: Geography

-Eching is located 18 km north of Munich (centre) and 15 km southwest of Freising.
+Eching is located 18 km north of Munich (centre) and 15 km southwest of Freising on the Munich gravel plain.
+The municipality is connected to the S-Bahn line 1 and the Autobahn A 9 and A 92.

 Districts

-The municipality Eching has existed since 1978 and consists of Eching, Günzenhausen, Ottenburg, Deutenhausen, Dietersheim and Gut Hollern.
-Hollern (to the west of the federal road B 13) has been incorporated with Unterschleißheim since 1990.
+The municipality Eching has existed since 1978 and consists of Eching, Eching-Ost, Günzenhausen, Ottenburg, Deutenhausen, Dietersheim and Hollern.
+The part of Hollern, west of the federal road B 13 has been incorporated with Unterschleißheim since 1990.

+Neighboring municipalities

+The municipality borders Neufahrn bei Freising in the northeast, Haimhausen and Fahrenzhausen in the northwest, Unterschleißheim in the west, Oberschleißheim in the southwest, Garching in the south and Hallbergmoos in the east.

 History

-The first documented evidence of "Ehingas" appears in 773 in a deed of donation from the Freising Bishop.
+The first documented evidence of "Ehingas" appears in 773 in a deed of donation from Bishop Arbeo of Freising.
 Eching has belonged to the closed jurisdiction of Ottenburg for centuries.
 During an administrative reform in 1818 Eching Bavaria attained its autonomy as a municipality.
 With the building of the autobahn from 1936 to 1938 the area evolved from an agricultural into a more industrial structure.
 After the administrative reform of 1978 Günzenhausen, Ottenburg and Deutenhausen were brought into the municipality Eching.
 The establishment of the business park Eching, which was founded together with the neighboring municipality Neufahrn bei Freising and the link to the Munich International Airport via the Munich S-Bahn developed Eching into a modern suburban municipality.